cponcej/awesome-tech/docs/data-science.md

 - [NoSQL Databases: 4 Game-Changing Use Cases](http://www.smartdatacollective.com/kingmesal/373466/nosql-databases-4-game-changing-use-cases)
 - [blog.couchbase.com podcast: NoSQL in the Perspective of Industry Leaders](http://blog.couchbase.com/2016/january/nosql-in-the-perspective-of-industry-leaders)
 - [Query JSON Using SQL With Couchbase Query Workbench](https://dzone.com/articles/query-json-using-sql-with-couchbase-query-workbenc) Would you like to query a JSON document database using SQL-like syntax?
 Couchbase has N1QL for you.
+- [DZone: A Primer on Open-Source NoSQL Databases](https://dzone.com/articles/a-primer-on-open-source-nosql-databases) A beginner's guide to the different flavors of NoSQL databases, including key-value, document-oriented, graph, and column-oriented databases.

 ![but why](images/but_why.gif)